-While workouts at the gym are beneficial, also support both physical and mental health by getting in touch with nature.
-Even a 10 to 20-minute walk outside can reduce stress.
-The vitamin D content from the sun has also shown to lessen feelings of depression.
+As a matter of fact, even a 10 to 20-minute walk outside can reduce stress!
+The vitamin D content from the sun has also been shown to lower feelings of depression.

 Volunteering can promote mental health, with research advocating people who volunteer have lower rates of depression.

 Volunteer individually or make it a group effort, including these ideas: